abinashprabakar/Advanced-C/DSA/tree/README.md

+**binary_tree.c** - <a href = https://github.com/abinashprabakar/Advanced-C/blob/main/DSA/tree/binary_tree.c">code</a>

+		A tree whose elements have at most 2 children is called a binary tree.
+Since each element in a binary tree can have only 2 children, we typically name them the left and right child.

+		Binary Tree Representation in C: A tree is represented by a pointer to the topmost node in tree.
+If the tree is empty, then value of root is NULL.
+		A Tree node contains following parts.
+			1. Data
+			2. Pointer to left child
+			3. Pointer to right child

 **binary_search_tree.c** - <a href = "https://github.com/abinashprabakar/Advanced-C/blob/main/DSA/tree/binary_search_tree.c">code</a>

 		Binary Search tree can be defined as a class of binary trees, in which the nodes are arranged in a